What Is a Geographic Information System (GIS)?

 What Is a Geographic Information System Used For?

-GIS-based applications are used to analyze patterns and trends in geographic and spatial data.
-A GIS can process location information, such as latitude and longitude (and in real estate, even addresses and ZIP codes), and compare and contrast this data with demographic information, such as population and income.
+These applications are also helpful in interpreting patterns and trends in geographic and spatial data.
+Using data from a GIS, such an application can process location information, such as latitude and longitude, and compare and contrast this data with key demographic indicators like population and income.

 The totality of GIS comprises hardware, data, and personnel, plus the software that can interface with human operators.
 An example of a GIS-powered application is a navigation and map app, such as Google Earth.